 – What kind of relationship did you develop with 2pac during that time?

 2pac wasn’t a guy I liked.
 Out of all the people I’ve worked with, I had the most unpleasant experiences with him.
-He had such a negative energy around him that I could never relate to.
-We’d all be laughing and having fun in the studio until 2pac came around with a reckless attitude that never helped what we were doing.
+He had a negative energy around him that I could never relate to; we’d all be laughing and having fun in the studio until 2pac came around with a reckless attitude that never helped what we were doing.
 I enjoyed making music with him when he chose to be serious about that, but once he got out of jail and had immediate success with “California Love”, I think he got caught up in the gangster persona that Death Row was about, and he wanted everything around him to reflect that.
 But I didn’t have patience for it because I knew it was contrived; I’d already seen him turn off his rap persona when he wanted to, so it annoyed me when he choose to portray that side of himself in the studio; it didn’t help the creative process for the rest of us.
 But I did respect his abilities as a rapper.
 I watched him come up with a whole song in just five minutes, with nothing prepared beforehand.
-He’d walk into the studio, and as soon as the beat started playing, he’d write his lyrics on the spot and be ready to record the whole song a few minutes later.
+He’d walk into the studio and as soon as the beat started playing, he’d write his lyrics on the spot and be ready to record the whole song a few minutes later.
 So I felt like his talent was wasted because of how dedicated he was to his Death Row character, which ended up outweighing his talent and it made me not want to deal with him.

 – Can you tell me which recording engineers and producers worked at Death Row?